fcar1602/pre-entrega-automation-testing-flavio-carracedo/README.md

-# Pre-Entrega: Selenium + Python Automation Testing
+# Entrega-Final: Selenium + Python Automation Testing

 This repository contains a Selenium-based UI test suite implemented with Python and Pytest.
 It's organized as a simple page-object driven test project against the SauceDemo demo site (https://www.saucedemo.com).
-The intent is to provide a clean, reproducible pre-delivery (pre-entrega) automation testing submission.
+The intent is to provide a clean, reproducible pre-delivery (Entrega-Final) automation testing submission.

 ## Repository name
-pre-entrega-automation-testing-Flavio-Carracedo
+Entrega-Final-automation-testing-Flavio-Carracedo

 ---